 What can you find at Lyme Regis?

-The things you can find at Lyme Regis can differ day to day, but you mostly find seaglass, pottery, bottles and fossils.
-I have also found some other household items like an old iron and even a teapot; the weather does have a huge effect on the items that can be found there.
+The things you can find at Lyme Regis can differ day to day, but you can mostly find sea glass, pottery, bottles, and fossils.
+I have also found some other household items, like an old iron and even a teapot; the weather does have a huge effect on the items that can be found there.

-The seasons also have an impact on what you can find too, during the summer months there are a lot more people on the beach which means fewer things to find.
-Whenever there is a storm at Lyme inevitably some of the cliffs get exposed spilling out its contents onto the beach, I find that this is the best time to go.
+The seasons also impact what you can find; there are many more people on the beach during the summer months, which means fewer things to find.
+Whenever there is a storm at Lyme, some of the cliffs are inevitably exposed, spilling their contents onto the beach.
+I find that this is the best time to go.

-While some people think that it is just plain old trash being spilt on the beach, us beachcombers, absolutely love it!
+While some people think that it is just plain old trash being spilt on the beach, we beachcombers absolutely love it!
 I can quite easily come home with a bag full of loot that I have collected off the beach.
 On my last trip to Lyme, I found a fragment of pottery with hearts on it, and it was my favourite find of the day.
-After a little research, I discovered it was from a Royal Doulton bowl.
+After a bit of research, I discovered it was from a Royal Doulton bowl.

 Is it safe to beachcomb at Lyme Regis?

-Lyme has been subject to a few landslides in the past, these landslides can be extremely dangerous, but they do not happen very often.
-It’s always best to stay alert when visiting any beach, with Lyme even more so but as long as you don’t go too close to the cliffs it is relatively safe to beachcomb there.
+Lyme has been subject to a few landslides in the past.
+These landslides can be extremely dangerous, but they do not happen very often.
+It’s always best to stay alert when visiting any beach, with Lyme especially so, but as long as you don’t go too close to the cliffs, it is relatively safe to beachcomb there.
 Another thing that you really need to be careful of at Lyme is the tide times.
 When the tide comes in, it comes all the way up the beach to the cliffs, which completely covers all of the access points, leaving you trapped.

 Spittles rubbish dump

-What I would say though is if you are having a poke around in the dump as a precaution you should wear gloves, that’s not because I think it’s dangerous but because they didn’t have a lot of the safety regulations back then.
+If you are having a poke around in the dump as a precaution, you should wear gloves; that’s not because I think it’s dangerous but because they didn’t have a lot of the safety regulations back then.
 Some of those bottles may still contain products that have no labels.
-The Victorian era was well known for its poisons, I haven’t found anything there with its contents still intact but that’s not to say it will never happen.
+The Victorian era was well known for its poisons, I haven’t found anything there with its contents still intact, but that’s not to say it will never happen.

 Visiting Lyme Regis

-The first time we went we parked at the Charmouth Road car park not realising the number of steps there would be down to the beach, well it’s not so much the going down that was the problem it was the going back up!
-Great if you are fit and healthy but not so great if you have any ailments especially after walking on the beach all day, it took me about two weeks to recover from that trip because I have fibromyalgia.
+The first time we went, we parked at the Charmouth Road car park, not realising the number of steps there would be down to the beach.
+Well, it’s not so much the going down that was the problem, it was the going back up!
+It’s great if you are fit and healthy, but not so great if you have any ailments, especially after walking on the beach all day.
+I took about two weeks to recover from that trip because I have fibromyalgia.